 By Travis Baugh

-An AC capacitor is a specialized electrical component that stores energy to jumpstart your air conditioner’s compressor and fan motors.
-Think of it as a high-powered battery pack; while your home’s electrical supply provides the steady current needed to run the AC, the capacitor provides the initial burst of torque required to get the heavy internal motors spinning.
+An AC capacitor is a small but critical electrical component that stores and releases energy to start and sustain your air conditioner's compressor and fan motors.
+Think of it as a high-powered battery pack: while your home's electrical supply delivers the steady current needed to run the system, the capacitor provides the intense burst of torque required to get the heavy internal motors spinning.

 Mike Lea, co-owner of Lea Heating & Air Conditioning in East Dundee, Illinois, explains it best.